Bryn Haworth: Early work

-Within six months of his arrival in London, Haworth joined The Fleur de Lys, a Motown/soul/psychedelic band, which became house band for Atlantic Records in England, and whose members included bassist Gordon Haskell and pianist Pete Sears.
+Within six months of his arrival in London, Haworth joined the Fleur de Lys, a psychedelic rock and freakbeat band, which became house band for Atlantic Records in England, and whose members included bassist Gordon Haskell and pianist Pete Sears.
 As houseband for Atlantic, Fleur de Lys recorded albums with such artists as Isaac Hayes, Dave Porter and Barney Kessel.
 1968 also saw Haworth providing guitar backing for Sharon Tandy on such singles as "Hold On".
 "Daughter of the Sun", "Gotta Get Enough Time", "Look and Find", "Love is not a Simple Affair", "Stay With Me", "Somebody Speaks Your Name", "Our Day Will Come" and "Hurry Hurry Choo Choo".
 The band had a residency at London's The Speakeasy Club and on one occasion Haworth enjoyed a jam-session, playing "Red House", on stage with Jimi Hendrix.
 For a time Tandy and Haworth were a couple.

 When Fleur de Lys folded, Haworth travelled to California.
 In 1969 he met American musician Leigh Stephens who had just left the acid band "Blue Cheer" (in the Guinness Book of Records at the time as being the loudest band in the world).
 He toured extensively in the US as guitarist in various American bands, including the Jackie Lomax Band, and Wolfgang, (with Leigh Stephens and managed by the legendary Bill Graham who named the band after his own original Polish name) appearing with such artists as Led Zeppelin, Jefferson Airplane, Taj Mahal, Grateful Dead and The Moody Blues.

 Bryn eventually moved to Woodstock in upstate New York, working again with Jackie Lomax on his second and third albums.
 It was in Woodstock that Bryn met future wife Sally.
 Returning to the UK in 1973, Bryn lived with Sally in a remote cottage in North Wales before being signed to Island Records for whom he made his debut solo album Let the Days Go By.

 A further album for Island, Sunny Side of the Street, was recorded in 1974.
-He then continued his career as a solo recording artist with A&M Records with whom he recorded Grand Arrival (in Nashville with J. J. Cale's producer Audie Ashworth) and Keep the Ball Rolling.
-During this period he made numerous radio and TV appearances, and toured extensively in UK and Europe supporting such artists as Traffic, Bad Company, Gallagher and Lyle and Fairport Convention.
-His prowess as a guitarist was recognised by Alexis Korner who played Bryn's records on his wonderfully eclectic BBC programme.
+He then continued his career as a solo recording artist with A&M Records with which he recorded Grand Arrival (in Nashville with JJ Cale's producer Audie Ashworth) and Keep the Ball Rolling.
+During this period he made numerous radio and TV appearances, and toured extensively in UK and Europe, supporting such artists as Traffic, Bad Company, Gallagher and Lyle and Fairport Convention.
+His prowess as a guitarist was recognised by Alexis Korner who played Bryn's records on his BBC programme.

-In 1974, Haworth and wife Sally became Christians and this life-changing experience brought a strong gospel influence into his music.
+In 1974 Haworth and wife Sally became Christians and this life-changing experience brought a strong gospel influence into his music.

+In the 1970s, Haworth appeared on the weekly ITV television show "Pop Gospel", presented by Berni Flint.
+He recorded sessions for the John Peel show on BBC Radio 1 in 1974, 1975 and 1976, and made two television appearances on BBC Two's The Old Grey Whistle Test.